vanshwassan/EthereumZurich-Hackathon/README.md

 # EthereumZurich x API3: Upto $2000 in prizes!

-## Using API3's First-party Oracles to power DeFi Applications
+### Using API3's First-party Oracles to power zero-knowledge DeFi Applications

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-## Introduction to API3 for Eth Zurich hackers
+### Introduction to API3 for Eth Zurich hackers

 Zürich is one of the last European cities that hasn't had a major Ethereum focused event despite its clear importance within the Ethereum